The Millionaire Next Door is a phenomenal book that explodes myths about how wealth is acquired and how wealth is preserved.

 The authors stress that the media projects a hyper-consuming "millionaire lifestyle" that is completely different from the way the majority of millionaires acquire, grow, and preserve their wealth.
 The lavish and excessive lifestyle of superstar singers and athletes does not represent how wealth is built; the athletes and entertainers are outliers that represent a small fraction of America's wealthy.

-Indeed, according to the book, many people projecting wealth actually are heavily in debt.
+Indeed, according to The Millionaire Next Door, many people projecting wealth actually are heavily in debt.

 A Few Surprising Facts About the Wealthy

-- At the time the book was first published in 1996, one of the most commonly owned vehicles for a millionaire was a Ford F150 pickup truck.
+- At the time The Millionaire Next Door was first published in 1996, one of the most commonly owned vehicles for a millionaire was a Ford F150 pickup truck.

 - The number one watch brand owned by millionaires is a Seiko.